OSVTAC/project-recommendations/pages/decisions.md

 else a reliable audit of the paper record.

 Voting machine stored CVRs Pros:
-* Provides a separate audit record created election day
+* Provides a separate audit record created on election day
 * Digital signatures can prove data was created by that machine on election day
 * Preliminary results can be obtained without needing to scan ballots
-* Most secure data records electronic+paper, both authenticate each other
+* Combining electronic and paper records is more secure, because they authenticate each other

 Voting machine stored CVRs Cons:
 * Need ballot ID scan to distinguish a cast CVR from discarded CVR
 * Need to collect data from each machine, possible extra hardware
 * Extra high-sensitivity software might be needed
-* Discrepancy doesn't prove paper is wrong
-* Hacking CVR storage in voting machine software could disrupt elections
+* More digital security required; not storing CVRs would mean not having to digitally secure them

 ### 8.4.
-Should a machine-printed ballot contain a bar code with a digital signature and/or CVR?
+Should a machine-marked ballot contain a bar code with a digital signature and/or CVR?

 Background: Machines that record voter selections and print a ballot can easily add a bar code (e.g. 2D QR code) that could contain a digital